MOxUnit/MOxUnit/README.md

     make test
     ```

-### Use with travis-ci
+### Use with travis-ci and Shippable
 MOxUnit uses the [Travis-ci] service for continuous integration testing.
 This is achieved by setting up a [.travis.yml configuration file](.travis.yml).
+This file is also used by [Shippable].
-As a result, the test suite is run automatically every time it is pushed to the github repository, or when a pull request is made.
+As a result, the test suite is run automatically on both [Travis-ci] and [Shippable] every time it is pushed to the github repository, or when a pull request is made.
 If a test fails, or if all tests pass after a test failed before, the developers are notified by email.

 ### Defining MOxUnit tests